Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 9.1  Wait for the system to boot normally.
 Login using the account you created.
 Ensure the system (including networking) works normally.

-9.2  Optional: Delete the snapshot of the initial installation:
+9.2  Optional: Delete the snapshots of the initial installation:

     $ sudo zfs destroy bpool/BOOT/ubuntu@install
     $ sudo zfs destroy rpool/ROOT/ubuntu@install